jamalhansen/personal-goals/README.md

 1. Build up the Iron Coder Project
 2. Have a joyful Holiday Season

 ### Short Term Goals
 - [ ] Transition out of my lead role in SQL Training
 - [ ] Transition out of my lead role in Python Training
 - [ ] Build up a checklist and 'productionalize' weekly Iron Coder work
-- [X] Enjoy week 1 of the NFL season

 ## Tasks

 ### To Do This Week
-- [X] Prepare the second Iron Coder Challenge
-- [X] Write a project summary for Iron Coder 1
 - [ ] Take a look at [4clojure](http://4clojire.org)
-- [ ] Move PT Blog issues to github and other project items to a docs folder in the repo.

 ### Iron Coder